Skip to content

 $ flox push

-✅ example-project successfully pushed to FloxHub
+✅ llm_tools successfully pushed to FloxHub

-$ flox activate -r youruser/example-project
+$ flox activate -r youruser/llm_tools

 $ cd similar-example-project